-Mammillaria marksiana is a handsome cactus with its bright green color, snow-white wool, sparse yellow spines and bright yellowish-green flowers.
-The stem is flattened globose, normally light green, becoming yellowish in bright light.
-In can grow up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
-The flowers are up to 0.6 inches (1.5 cm) long and in diameter and appear in late winter and early spring.
+Mammillaria marksiana is a handsome cactus with a globose stem with pyramidal tubercles that bear sparse yellow spines.
+With age, the stem becomes slightly column-shaped and begins to produce offsets.
+The stem is normally light green, becoming yellowish in bright light.
+It can grow up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
+The blooming area is usually covered with snow-white wool.
+Flowers are bright yellowish-green, up to 0.6 inches (1.5 cm) long with a diameter equal to the height, and appear in late winter and early spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.